Netherlands

 Any taxes or delivery handling depend on current carrier rules and checkout context.
 The trust message should stay transparent rather than absolute.

-Start with the highest-intent product pages
+Start with the most useful product pages

 Questions buyers ask